TyrfingMjolnir/NCursesForSwift/README.md

 # WIP NCurses for Swift

-While Curses is a fork of https://github.com/TheCoderMerlin/Curses
+While Curses-folder is a fork of https://github.com/TheCoderMerlin/Curses

 The rest of the folders are an early draft of something that may one day materialize.